HaythamMohamd/git-zero/README.md

 # git-zero

 # git add
->
 > git add .

 # to reset from staging to working dir
 > git reset head osama.rtf

 # to commit
- > git commit -am "Created the main project structure"
+ > git commit -m "Created the main project structure"

+# to push from local to remote
+ > git push